If you’re planning an iris garden, here are a few tips you can use on how to plant an iris garden successfully.

 How to care for Irises?

 Iris is recognized by their rhizome, which stores nutrients and moisture and resembles somewhat chunky fingers.
-They are also recognized by the beards, which are found on the lower petals or falls and resembles a furry caterpillar.
+They are also recognized by the beards, which are found on the lower petals or falls and resemble a furry caterpillar.

 These are often brightly colored and very distinctive.
 For instance, Bearded Iris needs to be planted in an open spot that receives sun at least half a day.
 They like a rich composted neutral to alkaline soil that must be free draining.